Maria-Maltseva/info.erp.net/features/crm/01-Presales-NEW.md

 As a lead may look likely to become a customer, but not an time soon, the user may “freeze” the record.

+[!TIP]
-*Have in mind: the Leads tool of the Presales module is a kind of storebook that stays in between the pack of all leads and the real Customers database of the organization.*
+*Have in mind: the Leads tool of the Presales module is a kind of storebook that stays __in between__ the pack of all leads and the real Customers database of the organization.*

 Once a lead becomes a to-be-a-customer, the user can go on to create a sales opportunity.